TheRealJoelmatic/McNameChecker/README.md

 Open the solution file `McAccountChecker.sln`, then select `Release | x64` on the Build configuration and press Build solution.

 ### Compiling errors
 You need curl and raidjosn to Compile this!
-I reccomed using to install the required dependencies.
+I recommend using it to install the required dependencies.
 - https://vcpkg.io/en/getting-started.html

 ## Errors